Jscherbe/webpack-mixin/README.md

 ## Highlights

-- Default webpack configuration
+- Preset Webpack configuration
-- Babel Transpiling / preset-env
+- Babel Transpiling (preset-env)
 - CSS extracted
 - SASS & LESS support
+- YAML
 - Vue SFC (Single file components)
 - Image compression (configured for lossy)
+- Webpack Dev server
-- Webpack Dev server, configured to proxy your local server (ie. MAMP)
+  - Configured for proxy your local server (ie. MAMP)
+  - Hot module Replacement
 - Webpack Bundle Analyzer
-- Includes configured webpack-merge to merge your local configuration
+- Includes webpack-merge to merge your local configuration
-- Images directory is copied to output for use outside of webpack (no hashes)
+- Images and Static directory is copied to output bundle
+  - No hashes on images so that you can use these optimized images in templates (outside of webpack)

 ## Usage

-In your `webpackconfig.js` file.
+Example below of usage in your `webpack.config.js` file.

 ```js
   const { mixin, merge } = require("@ulu/webpack-mixin.js");